 The administration of rectal medication is an emergency treatment.
-If there is any doubt about the administration of rectal medication in a given situation then medical help should be obtained and an ambulance should be called.
+If there is any doubt about the administration of rectal medication in each situation then medical help should be obtained and an ambulance should be called.

 - 1. Only trained staff will administer prescribed rectal medication. - 2.
-The trained member of staff must know the service user and feel competent to administer the drug. - 3.
+The trained staff member must know the Individual and feel competent to administer the drug. - 3.
 Every administration of rectal medication will be documented.
 This will then be drawn to the attention of the GP as part of the care programme. - 4.
-Every staff member will be aware: - a) when rectal medication is required by each service user - b) who is trained to administer rectal medication?

-- c) circumstances under which the GP will be informed - 5.
+Every staff member will be aware: - a) when rectal medication is required by each - b) who is trained to administer rectal medication? - c) circumstances under which the GP will be informed. - 5.
 Medications must be stored in a cool accessible place. - 6.
 When possible one other staff member should be present at the administration of the medication. - 7 Procedures to be reviewed and updates as required.